shafa-shabudeen/HireHub/app/public/wp-content/plugins/astra-sites/readme.txt

 6. Use the power of AI with a single click to write copy, proofread, translate content into different languages.
 Adjust content length and tone seamlessly for maximum appeal.

 == Changelog ==

+v4.4.4 - 07-October-2024
+- Fix: Resolved issue where the selected page builder was resetting after a page refresh.
+- Fix: Corrected CSS issues affecting the appearance and functionality of checkboxes on the feature page.

+v4.4.3 - 30-September-2024
+- New:
+    - AI Builder: Added functionality to save failed site creations and allow reimporting them.
+    - AI Builder: Displaying users ZipWP plan information.
+    - AI Builder: Displaying alert notice when AI site generation count is nearing its limit.
+    - AI Builder: Added an option to choose the type of store when the Ecommerce feature is selected.
+    - Design Kit: Introduced filter `ast_block_templates_exclude_post_types` to exclude asset loading for specified post types.
+    - Introduced eCommerce feature for classic templates along with some UI tweaks.
+    - NPS form now includes a back button for better usability and rating edits.
+- Improvements:
+    - AI Builder: Resume Session popup will now restore the step where the user left off.
+    - AI Builder: Improved images upload process for better performance and user experience.
+    - AI Builder: Showing Premium template notice on customizer screen if user has free plan.
+    - AI Builder: Added a validation on Image upload to check if the image URL is valid.
+    - Design Kit: Added loading skeleton when uploading the images on AI onboarding.
+    - Design Kit: Added images validation on AI onboarding.

+- Fix:
+    - AI Builder: Customizer 'Show site title' option was not applied correctly during site import.
+    - Design Kit: Resolved CSS conflicts with the WordPress core blocks.
+    - Design Kit: Fixed PHP warning when generating content.
+    - Design Kit: Content was not getting generated in the selected language.
+    - Images Library: Resolved issue where image search results reset to default after applying filters.

 v4.4.2 - 03-September-2024
 - New: